 The diversity of fish caught out of Grand Isle is a big reason this fishing spot is so irresistible to fishing enthusiasts.
 Inshore saltwater species like speckled trout and redfish are found in shallower waters, while big game species like sailfish, amberjack, and blue marlin can be caught offshore in much deeper waters.

 What are your personal favorite fishing spots that we may have not gotten to?
 Drop a comment below and let us know!

-My name is Cole Kinchen, and I am a Content Marketing Representative at Pelican State Credit Union.
-Proud alumnus of Louisiana State University (Geaux Tigers) and an avid fanatic of all things sports and Star Wars, and teller of the occasional dad joke.
+My name is Cole Kinchen and I am a Content Marketing Representative at Pelican.
+I’m an alumnus of Louisiana State University (Geaux Tigers), avid fanatic of all things sports and Star Wars, and teller of the occasional dad joke.
 I also have a crazy pug named Manny.